joshwd/hugosite/content/_index.md

 ---

 I am currently a PhD Candidate in Agricultural \& Applied Economics at the University of Wisconsin-Madison.
-I'm interested broadly in development \& behavioral economics, industrial organization, and applied econometrics.
+I'm interested broadly in development economics, industrial organization, and applied econometrics.

 Previously, I worked as the Data Manager for the [Dakar Urban Sanitation project](https://www.poverty-action.org/study/market-structuring-sludge-management-benefit-vulnerable-households-dakar) with Innovations for Poverty Action.

 I am on the job market for the 2020-2021 season and will be available for (virtual) interviews before, during, and after the ASSA and EEA meetings.

+Click [here](https://jwdeutschmann.com/Deutschmann_CV.pdf) to access my full CV.